 Violation Points

 Interfering with an emergency in progress 6

 Failure to maintain proper escort.
+6

 Failure to secure vehicle.
 6

 Operating vehicle with more passengers than has seat belts 6

 Operating an unsafe vehicle 6

 Improper driving for conditions.
 6

 Unsafe driving for conditions. (e.g.: Riding on carts) 6

 Failure to follow proper procedures to enter Apron I Restricted Area 6

 Passing behind an aircraft while engines running 9

 Providing a false declaration to a security guard 9

 Failure to follow marshallers directions 9

 Failure to yield right-of-way to vehicles and equipment engaged in snow removal and ice control.
 9

 Failure to comply with Directives/ requests from: Airport Management Personnel, Greater Sudbury Police Officer, Emergency Services and/or other designated Airport staff.
-9

 Failure to yield right-of-way to emergency vehicles 9

 Drive between aircraft and marshaller.
 9

 Distracted or Careless driving.
 9

 Loss of control of vehicle 9

 Failure to operate vehicle according to weather conditions 9

 Leaving vehicle unattended in an unsafe manner 10

 Interference with an aircraft - Right-Of-Way 10

-Damage to property - At Fault
+Damage to property - At Fault 10

-Driving through passenger corridor while in use
+Driving through passenger corridor while in use 10

-Driving while under the influence
+Driving while under the influence 10

-Driving with a suspended PDL
+Driving with a suspended PDL 10

 Driving at excessive speed.
 10

 Vehicle vs Vehicle accident at fault 10

 Violation Points

-Injury to persons 10
+Injury to persons

 Entering a controlled surface without FSS permission

-Failure to comply with FSS instructions 10
+Failure to comply with FSS instructions

-Every incursion regardless of a CADORs report being submitted will be assessed by completing the Vehicle Incursion Investigation Checklist every time.
-The investigation results may result in demerit point penalties.
+Every incursion, regardless of a CADORs report being submitted, will be assessed by completing the Vehicle Incursion Investigation Checklist for every occurrence.
+The investigation results may result in demerit point penalties, the suspension or termination of an AVOP, or require re-examination.